tr-sean/yotpo-reviews/README.txt

 Please see the [WooCommerce Documentation](https://woocommerce.com/document/woocommerce-rest-api/).

 == Changelog ==

+=1.6.5=
+* Added additional conditional to order import skip statement.
+* Updated conditional constants in key fields to avoid fatal errors.
+* Fixed anti-spam skip conditional to use `!empty()` instead of `isset()`.
+Was getting a false positive.

 =1.6.1=
 * Added anti-spam.
 Review form now has "honeypot" field as well as only displaying the form if a user is logged in and has purchased said item.